yitsheyzeus/thebook_src/holy_water,_sang_rael.md

 Revelation 10
 ```
 ![The Egyptian "Plague" of Hackers](neverfear.png)
 And so, walking on water, the Lamb gives you a little scroll.

+###The First Plague, now a *Blessing in Disguise* shows us that Exodus is truly designed to deliver this message, along with our modern culture--through our idioms, music, and purpose.

+##At the foot of Mt.
+Sinai, a *miracle* is before you.

 Add in the Plague of Water to Blood (from Exodus, a "Blessing in Disguise"), and the multitude turns to the family of Christ.
 I call this message the Holy Grail, like the cup that contains Jesus' blood.
 The cup is the Earth, when you see moving the "h" to the beginning makes it Heart.. a Heart filled with blood.